sktime/sktime/docs/source/tutorials.rst

 Tutorials
 =========

 We have a number of tutorial notebooks.
-If you like to run them interactively, you can launch them on Binder without having to install anything.
+If you like to run them interactively, you can `launch them on binder <https://mybinder.org/v2/gh/alan-turing-institute/sktime/main?filepath=examples>`_ without having to install anything.

 We assume basic familiarity with `scikit-learn`_.
 If you haven’t worked with scikit-learn before, check out their `getting-started guide`_.